 9 Tips to Improve Warehouse Management with CMMS

-- Encourage the team to update status in real-time for accurate work order progress.
+- Encourage the team to update status in real-time for accurate work order progress and inventory counts.

-- Track work orders in different views, like backlogs, upcoming assignments, in progress orders and completed tasks.
+- Track work orders in different views, different locations, like backlogs, upcoming assignments, in progress orders and completed tasks.

 - Measure equipment downtime with both historic and current data.
 Turn that data into an actionable insight to help figure out average downtime length, associated costs and effects on the budget.

-- Create an asset database for easy search and updates.
+- Create an inventory database for easy search, management, and updates.

 - Understand technician availability, productivity and current status across all projects.